• Home

 The kids actually enjoyed not getting a small bag of candy.
 Go figure.
 We ordered chicken from a local place (only 40 dollars for 50 pieces) and I created a Hot Dog bar.

-I cooked beef and turkey dogs in the slow cooker overnight, then we kept them on a sterno at the park to keep them hot.
+I cooked beef and turkey dogs in the slow cooker overnight, then we kept them on a Sterno at the park to keep them hot.

 An even better idea?
 Ordering pizza and having it delivered to the park.
 I saw lots of parents doing it for their parties that day.

-I extended the vittles by making macaroni salad, turkey subs, italian pasta salad and a fruit and cheese platter.
+I extended the vittles by making macaroni salad, turkey subs, Italian pasta salad, and a fruit and cheese platter.
 Everyone left stuffed.

 create custom drinks for a picnic party and put in mason jars

-I also created a few signature drinks for the adults: strawberry muddled daiquiri, pina colada, tart cherry sangria, and rum punch (the secret to that one is fruit cocktail).
+I also created a few signature drinks for the adults: strawberry muddled daiquiri, pina colada, tart cherry sangria, and rum punch (the secret to that one is a fruit cocktail).

 Also, since I have a sweet tooth, I had to make some extra treats.
-Guests enjoyed, white chocolate hazelnut and “chocolate covered banana” brownies (recipe coming soon).
-I also made funfetti cookies and yellow colored sugar cookies.
+Guests enjoyed white chocolate hazelnut and “chocolate-covered banana” brownies (recipe coming soon).
+I also made funfetti cookies and yellow-colored sugar cookies.

 use pudding, instead of ice cream, as a cold treat for a birthday party for kids